Overview

 How HR and HRV are measured

-Visible measures your heart rate and heart rate variability using a method known as photoplethysmography (PPG).
+Visible measures your heart rate (HR) and heart rate variability (HRV) using a method known as photoplethysmography (PPG).

 PPG is an optical method used to detect small changes in blood volume in body tissues, such as the finger.
 As the heart pumps blood around the body, the volume of blood in the arteries and capillaries changes slightly in sync with each heartbeat.
 This creates subtle changes in skin color due to how light is absorbed and reflected by the skin.